fxbox/foxbox/components/thinkerbell/README.md

 Output device:
 * all lights (not a single IoT device, rather a set of devices).

+Additional note:
+* this app is not useful all year round, so we need a simple way to turn the app on/off from the remote control, without necessarily uninstalling it.

 ### Smart Device detector

 > In this Highschool, when a wifi/broadband-enabled device enters or